MechanicalRabbit/FunSQL.jl/docs/src/examples.md

 ```

-## Establishing a Database Connection
+## Establishing a database connection

 We use FunSQL to assemble SQL queries.
 To actually run these queries, we need
 a regular database library such as